RC-Journey/.github/profile/README.md

 ## Join Us On the Journey ##

 If you're passionate about technology, creativity, and making a positive impact, RC Journey welcomes you.
-Whether you're a former inmate seeking a fresh start or someone who believes in the power of second chances, we invite you to be a part of our community.
+Whether you're a returned citizen seeking a fresh start or someone who believes in the power of second chances, we invite you to be a part of our community.
 Together, we can rewrite stories, reshape futures, and build a more inclusive digital world.
 Join us on this inspiring journey of collaboration and transformation.